waleedahmed0710/makeitwave.com/docs/data/docs/products/4g/source/introduction.rst

-The Wave® Smart Hotspot™
+The Wave® Smart Home Hotspot™
 =========================

-The Wave® Smart Hotspot™ is a Single Board Computer e.g. Raspberry Pi , operated by the Wave® operating system: WaveOS™.
+The Wave® Smart Home Hotspot™ is a Single Board Computer e.g. Raspberry Pi , operated by the Wave® operating system: WaveOS™.
-To receive internet access the Smart Hotspot™ uses one of 3 cellular modules: HSPA+ USB Dongle, 4G/LTE HAT or 5G/mmWave Receiver.
+To receive internet access the Smart Home Hotspot™ uses one of 3 cellular modules: HSPA+ USB Dongle, 4G/LTE HAT or 5G/mmWave Receiver.
-This user guide is for the Smart Hotspot™ only.
+This user guide is for the Smart Home Hotspot™ only.
 To understand the celluar modules please reference their user guides.

-Image 1.0 - Wave® Smart Hotspot™
+Image 1.0 - Wave® Smart Home Hotspot™

 .. image::	images/config-1.png

-The Wave® Smart Hotspot™ is not only the worlds first free internet solution.
+The Wave® Smart Home Hotspot™ is not only the worlds first free internet solution.
 This product is also a highly affordable, all-in-one, **Smart Home Solution**.
 It works right out of the box, making it today's easiest and fastest way to transform any house into a fully-intergrated digital smart home.
 Smart Home features of this product include;

 -  Media Center (DLNA - Music, Movies & IPTV Streaming etc)
 -  Wireless Home Control (IoT) e.g. Smart Plug Sockets, Lights etc